-I found four pages where Alice A. Bailey (AAB) mentioned Socialism.
+I found three pages where Alice A. Bailey (AAB) mentioned Socialism.
 These books are attributed to Djwhal Khul (DK).
 She did mention that “Socialism can degenerate into another form of totalitarianism” which seems to me to be a very valid observation.

 AAB (or DK) praised the idea that “nationalisation of the public utilities and of free enterprise — a combination which may have true value.”
 To me that sounds like what some British contemporaries of AAB might have thought.

 Just to be clear this page is not about debating whether Socialism is a good or a bad thing.
 It is about what did AAB think of it, and if her claims are true, what did DK, a master of wisdom think about Socialism.

 The outstanding expression of this fifth ray energy can be seen in the rapid formulating of the many ideologies which have taken place since the year 1900.
 Such words as Fascism, Communism, National Socialism, Socialism as the British accept it, and the names of many schools of psychology and philosophy, were unknown one hundred years ago; today they are the common talk and phrases of the man in the street.
 The inflow of this mental energy into the world of men, the attainment in consciousness of mental ability by many thousands, and the achievement of mental polarisation by aspirants all the world over, are all due to the activity of this fifth ray energy; this may be regarded as preparatory work for the first and the second initiations.
 Some of this success is due also to a little-realised function of this fifth ray energy—that of telepathic interplay.
 Few people realise in the slightest degree how naturally telepathic every human being is or how impressionable are their minds; this again is an effect of fifth ray influence.